DynamoDS/DynamoPrimer/11_Web_Experience/11-2_Customizer.md

 The Customizer also allows users to export geometry as an STL mesh for rapid prototyping, or as a Dynamo file.

 ![](images/customizer_00.png)
->Some customizer examples available at https://dynamo.autodesk.com/
+>Customizer examples available at https://dynamo.autodesk.com/

 ###Customizer UI

-The Customizer view consists of a menu bar, a flyout menu containing a description of the file and user inputs, and a 3D view, similar to the Dynamo workspace:
+The Customizer view consists of a menu bar, a flyout menu containing a description of the file and user inputs, and a 3D view, similar to the Dynamo workspace.

 ![](images/customizer_01.png)
 > 1. Menu Bar